Avoiding Tree Removal Errors What to do to determine If a Tree is Safe

-Trees play an important part in the environment by providing shade, fresh air and aesthetic value our surroundings.
-However, not all trees are alike and some have additional protection status, making it illegal to carry out any activity without authorization.
-If you’re thinking of having a tree removed it is essential to know the status of protection for the tree being considered, and what steps you’ll need to take to ensure compliance with the law.
-This article we will help you understand the process of determining whether trees are secured and the steps you will need to do to ensure that you are acting within the law.
+Trees play an important role in our environment as they provide shade, clean air, and aesthetic value to our surroundings.
+However, not all trees are alike and some have an additional status of protection, making it illegal to do any work without obtaining permission.
+If you’re considering having a tree removed, it’s essential to understand the protection status of the tree being considered and the steps you need to take to comply with the legal requirements.
+In this article, we will walk you through the steps to determine if trees are protected and what you will need take to be sure that you are acting within the law.

-A protected tree can be subject to specific legal controls, and it’s illegal to carry out work on such a tree without the required permissions.
-There are two types of protection that a tree might have: preservation and protection orders that are statutory.
+A protected tree is one that is subject to specific legal controls It is illegal to carry out work on such a tree without the required permissions.
+There are two types of protection that a tree may have - statutory protection and preservation orders.

-Under the law, trees are protected by law and are subject to Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees of significant value to the public and to ensure that they are not damaged or destroyed.
+In the context of legal protection trees are protected under laws and under the control of Tree Preservation Orders (TPOs).
+TPOs are enacted by local authorities to safeguard trees with a significant public value and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs , but are put in place by the Secretary of State for the Environment.
-The trees that are protected by preservation orders are considered to be of exceptional worth and are therefore protected from all work, which includes felling.
+Preservation orders are similar to TPOs but are issued from the Secretary of State responsible for Environment.
+Trees with preservation orders are considered to be of exceptional worth and are therefore protected from any kind of work, including the felling.

-To determine whether a tree is protected, you will need to verify if it’s under the protection of a TPO or preservation order.
-This can be done by contacting the municipal authority, and asking them to look up their archives.
+To determine whether trees are protected, you will need to determine if the tree is in the process of being subject to an TPO or preservation orders.
+It is done by contacting your municipal authority, and asking them to look up their archives.

 TPO search